 You Said, We Did

-This page shows a summary of actions taken by Children’s Services.
+This page shows a summary of actions taken by Education East Sussex SEND services.
 These were in response to the views of children and families.

-To find out how you can contribute towards the future of ISEND services, visit our page:
+To find out how you can contribute towards the future of Education East Sussex services, visit our Have Your Say web page.

 Communication, Learning, Autism Support Service (CLASS)